Juvenal, the Roman Poet, provides us with a few quotes that easily to our own troubled times.

 “Iam pridem Syrus Tiberim defluxit Orontes.”
 Meaning, “the Syrian [river] Orontes has emptied itself into the [Roman] Tiber”.

-In our time, this would be the equivalent of noticing America’s “diversity,” that of parks strewn with chicken bones, of Michigan towns populated by the hijab-covered variety, and of Minneapolis, now a center of female-genital-mutilation.
+In our time, this would be the equivalent of noticing America’s “diversity,” that of parks strewn with chicken bones, of quiant Michigan towns now populated by the hijab-covered variety, and of Minneapolis, now a center of female genital mutilation.
 We would then comment:

-“The Mexican Rio Grande, the Arab Tigris, and the Somali Shabelle have emptied themselves into the Mississippi.”
+“The Mexican Rio Grande, the Arab Tigris, and the Somali Shebelle have emptied themselves into the Mississippi.”

-I guess in Latin it would be “Magnum Flumen Mexicanum, Tigris Arabicum, Shabellumque Somalicum iam Flumen Mississippiense defluxint.”
+I guess in Latin it would be “Magnum Flumen Mexicanum, Tigris Arabicum, Shebellumque Somalicum iam Flumen Mississippiense defluxint.”

 Follow us on Twitter!